 Luis is the Founder/Owner of StratMan.
-He is key to the success of this small start-up that has seen a progressive success since its startup in 2010.
+He is key to the progressive success of this startup since its establishment in 2010.
 The firm has provided international consultancy advisory and training services to various UN agencies at Headquarters, Regional and Country Office locations.
-Since its establishment, StratMan has serviced various UN organizations in the area of Strategic Planning, Results-Based Management & Country Programme Development, Emergency Preparedness and Response, Operations Management and Communications, Training and Facilitation needs.
+Since its establishment, StratMan Consulting has serviced various UN organizations in the area of Strategic Planning, Results-Based Management & Country Programme Development, Emergency Preparedness and Response, Operations Management and Communications, Training and Facilitation needs.

-He previously held the positions of Deputy Director (a.i) and Chief, Business Continuity within the Division of Emergency Programmes (EMOPS) for the United Nations Children’s Fund (UNICEF) in New York.
-His duties included the coordination of and ensuring that all UNICEF country offices had established emergency operational preparedness standards in place.
+He previously held the positions of acting Deputy Director and Chief, Business Continuity within the Division of Emergency Programmes (EMOPS) for the United Nations Children’s Fund (UNICEF) in New York.
+His duties included the coordination of and ensuring that all UNICEF country offices had established emergency operational management preparedness arrangements.
 During his career, Luis also held several UN inter-agency functions as Senior Coordinator for Common Services for the UN Development Group as well as Senior Coordinator for Headquarters Common Services with the UN Secretariat.

 Luis joined UNICEF in 1976 and has served in several country offices including Vietnam, Zimbabwe, Mozambique, Pakistan, Afghanistan, Angola, Uganda and Indonesia.
 He took early-retirement in 2009 to begin StratMan Consulting.